Accelergy-Project/gem5-accelergy-connector/README.md

 ]
 ```

+The connector script `connector.py` will generate an accelergy component at path `path` for every matching
+gem5 class in the `config.json` file where `criteria(params)` evaluates to true.
+The mapping does not have to be
+one-to-one.
+It may be many-to-one or one-to-many as is the case for the gem5 class `DerivO3CPU` which corresponds to
+a number of accelergy components.

 The parameters for attributes corresponds to the keys in `config.json` and the parameters for actions corresponds to
 the action count entry in `stats.txt`.
 When two lists of parameters are supplied for an action, the total of the second
 list is subtracted from the total of the first list.
-This is used to subtract the number of active cycles from total
+This is used for instance to subtract the number of active cycles
-cycles to obtain the number of idle cycles.
+from total cycles to obtain the number of idle cycles (for an example see `mappings/DerivO3CPU_fpu.py`).

 ## Modelled components